rrmt23/RocketChat-on-Docker-Synology-DSM-6.2-or-higher/README.md

 # RocketChat-on-Docker-Synology-DSM-6.2-or-higher

 If your CPU support AVX or AVX2 use - mongo:5 if no support AVS use - mongo:4.4.

-Firewall on DSM - IS OFF (!) or use rules for Docker containet subnet after installation RocketChat.
+Step 0: Firewall on DSM - IS OFF (!) or use rules for Docker containet subnet after installation RocketChat.

 Step: 1
 Create folders in DSM for ex. volume1: